MileHacker Logo

 • Learning a few basic phrases in Tajik or Russian is much appreciated by locals.

-• Locals often respond featuring warmth to visitors who make an effort with their language.
+• Locals often respond featuring warmth for tourists who make an effort together with their language.

 • It fosters genuine cultural exchange.